Jean-Francois-C/SAP-Security-Audit/README.md

 ------------
 ### 03. [Audit & Pentest] Remote OS commands execution using SAP transactions (SAP application layer)

-> There are several SAP transactions that allow authorized users to execute OS commands on the Windows/Linux server(s) hosting a SAP application/instance and/or a SAP database.
+<i/>There are several SAP transactions that allow authorized users to execute OS commands on the Windows/Linux server(s) hosting a SAP application/instance and/or a SAP database.
 All the OS commands are executed by a local OS account « <SID>adm » which is used to manage the SAP software at the OS layer and which can log into the SAP database with high privileges.
-If a malevolent person can execute any commands on the server(s) hosting a SAP application/instance with the « <SID>adm » account, then he/she can take over the entire SAP ERP application and data (OS => Database => Application).
+If a malevolent person can execute any commands on the server(s) hosting a SAP application/instance with the « <SID>adm » account, then he/she can take over the entire SAP ERP application and data (OS => Database => Application). </i>

 ```
 [Privesc technique 1]